 Summary of The Blue Umbrella

 The Blue Umbrella’s Story is about a girl named Binya.
-One day she saw an extraordinary pride blue silk umbrella.
-She exchanged her necklace hung a leopards claw with that bright blue silk umbrella to a lady who came from the city for a picnic.
+One day she saw an extraordinary bright blue silk umbrella.
+She exchanged her necklace hung a leopard claw with that bright blue silk umbrella to a lady who came from the city for a picnic.

-The umbrella was so beautiful that everyone in the village dreamed up having one.
-Binya always used to carry the umbrella with herself wherever she goes.
+The umbrella was so beautiful that everyone in the village dreamed of having one.
+Binya always used to carry the umbrella with her wherever she goes.

 There was one more person who was deeply Desire to have a fancy blue umbrella.
-He was an older man who was also the richest in the village; his name was Ram Bharosa, who was the owner of a shop.
+He was an older man who was also the richest in the village; his name was Ram Bharosa, the shop owner.
 He even tried to buy that umbrella from Binya, saying that this umbrella is not for a little girl, but Binya refused to sell.
 Binya was so attached to the umbrella that she barely pulls it off.

 One day Binya went to ram’s shop to buy candy and left the umbrella there.
 Ram Bharosa got the feeling to keep the umbrella, but he was very disappointed, and so he ran out of the shop and called Binya to take back her umbrella, but Binya Said she left the umbrella for him.
 Ram was filled with joy.
 After a few days, Ram gifted her a bear claw pendant.